 Remote collaboration tends to be more awkward.
 Using Figma as a shared whiteboard feels less natural than sketching with your hands.
 Emailing a link to a Google Doc doesn’t guarantee that others will read it.
 You can synthesize a large data set in tools like Airtable, but it’s not as intuitive as moving around pieces of paper.

 But we tend to overlook how a shared space’s benefits diminish when our meetings end.
 If no one’s carefully taking notes, it’s easy to try to remember a meeting the following week and mischaracterize the discussion.
-If someone does take notes, but doesn’t show them to participants during the meeting, each person might walk away with a different interpretation of what they just talked about.
+If someone does take meeting notes, but they aren’t shared until after the meeting, each person might walk away with a different interpretation of what they just talked about.

-When you hang documentation on the walls, you might assume that everyone in the office can now access a single source of truth.
+When you hang documentation on the walls, you might assume everyone in the office now has a single source of truth.
 But you have no idea whether they actually understand what you hung on the wall, or feel comfortable referring to it when you’re not around.
-And the minute someone needs to work outside the office, whether they’re at a conference or taking care of a sick kid, consolidating all of your organizational knowledge to a physical space discriminates against them.
+And when you consolidate all of your organizational knowledge in a physical space, you’re putting anyone who needs to work outside the office at a disadvantage: whether they’re at a conference or taking care of a sick kid.

-Shared workspaces are only effective alongside strong facilitation, communication, and organizational skills.
-Ironically, those are exactly the kinds of skills that remote teams are incentivized to cultivate, because they’re painfully aware their time together needs to count.
+Shared workspaces only succeed alongside strong facilitation, communication, and organizational skills.
+Ironically, those are exactly the kinds of skills that remote teams are incentivized to cultivate, because they’re painfully aware how valuable their time together is.

 Co-located teams can also build these skills, but they take real work to acquire, and thus there has to be a top-down mandate to do so.
 Otherwise, people will take the easy route and rely on their incomplete memory of a collaboration session, or tap someone on the shoulder to construct a patchy memory together.